Pjhochman/MusicPlayer/readme.md

 Diving into backend - frontend and design to deepen my knowledge in all aspects of development.
 This application is coded in vanilla javascript without the use of any framework.
 It is a fully functional PWA (progressive web app) as well as a SPA (single page application).
 I have created my own REST-api for JSON data storage and I am using AWS bucket for file storage.
 This project is regarded as a coding playground.
 ____________________________________________________________________________________________________________________________________________________________________

-## Usage and features
+## Usage and Features
+### Upload Tracks
-Upload new tracks in any audio format (all memetypes accepted).
+In any audio format (all memetypes accepted).
+### Edit Tracks
+Swap audio files, move tracks to another playlist or simply edit your information after submitting.
+### Delete Tracks
+Delete unwanted tracks, instantly removed from AWS bucket.

+### Playlists
 Add your tracks to one out of **5** available playlists - Live recording, Home recording, Studio rehearsal or Original track.
+### Track Information
-Add song key and information for every song part: Intro, Verse, Bridge, Chorus and Outro.
+Add song key and information for every part: Intro, Verse, Bridge, Chorus and Outro.
-Editing possibilities: swap audio file, allocate track to another playlist or edit your information after submitting.
-Delete tracks.

 Instant search functionality.